 We were impressed by the source coming from the ground and going into the ocean at Champagne Beach.
 We had never seen this phenomenon and found it interesting.
 Although we were visiting at low tide, we couldn’t spot the champagne effect in the water, which was a bit disappointing.

 With no other activities than swimming, we did not stay long at Champagne Beach.
 It only takes a few minutes to go from one side of the beach to the other.
-You can snorkel there if you brought your snorkel gear and try your luck with the turtles, but the reef isn’t big.
+You can snorkel there if you bring your snorkel gear and try your luck with the turtles, but the reef isn’t big.
 Port Orly beach is a bigger beach that I find as beautiful, and it offers more activities.
-If I had a limited time on Espiritu Santo, I would prefer spending a couple of hours at Port Olry (free) and use 2,000 VT for an activity or a drink there than visiting Champagne Beach.
+If I had a limited time on Espiritu Santo, I would prefer spending a couple of hours at Port Olry (free) and using 2,000 VT for an activity or a drink there than visiting Champagne Beach.
 But both are good choices, really.

 How to visit Champagne Beach for free: Champagne Beach accommodation

 We could not imagine paying 2,000 VT just to see a beautiful beach for a few minutes.
 We are lucky to have some of the world’s best beaches in Australia.
 It made us picky about the beaches we visit when on holiday.
 Plus, we never stay for too long on the beach when there are no other activities.
 We’re not into sunbathing and relaxing on the beach.
 So in our case, it didn’t seem worth it for just a couple of hours.

-By luck, we found out a way to get free access to Champagne Beach.
+By luck, we found a way to get free access to Champagne Beach.
 We spent the night in Towoc village at a Champagne Beach accommodation.
 It takes only five minutes to walk to the famous beach from there.
 And if you sleep at an accommodation in Towoc, you get access to Champagne Beach for free.

 If you plan to visit Champagne Bay, I highly recommend opting for Champagne Beach accommodation.